Last Updated on March 24, 2023 by Dave Farquhar

 This is one the books frequently get wrong.
 The common version of this 6-inch caboose with a black frame is worth around $10 and was in production 20 years.
-The scarcer version with a brown frame, only made from 1951-54, is worth around $25.
+The scarcer version with a brown frame, only made from 1951-54 for inclusion in a twin diesel windup set, is worth around $25.
 I’ve covered the 3824 in more detail previously.

 The plastic 8-wheel bay-window caboose with the same number is worth $75, and the work caboose with the same number is worth $50.

 The gray, red and white 7-inch 3855 Monon caboose is worth about $30.

 3900 plastic Union Pacific caboose